PrefectHQ/prefect/docs/tutorial/deployments.md

 To get the work queue healthy and ready to submit flow runs, you need to start a worker.

-Workers are a lightweight polling process that kick-off scheduled flow runs on a certain type of infrastructure (like Process).
+Workers are a lightweight polling process that kick off scheduled flow runs on a certain type of infrastructure (like Process).
 To start a worker on your laptop, open a new terminal and confirm that your virtual environment has `prefect` installed.

 Run the following command in this new terminal to start the worker:
 <div class="terminal">